truenas/middleware/docs/userguide/zfsprimer.rst

   over 50% capacity to prevent fragmentation issues.

-* When considering the number of disks to use per vdev, consider the size of the disks and the amount of time required for resilvering, which is the process of rebuilding the array.
-The larger the size of the array, the longer the resilvering time.
+* When considering the number of disks to use per vdev, consider the size of the disks and the amount of time required for resilvering, which is the process of rebuilding the vdev.
+The larger the size of the vdev, the longer the resilvering time.
 When replacing a disk in a RAIDZ*, it is possible that another disk will fail before the resilvering process completes.
 If the number of failed disks exceeds the number allowed per vdev for the type of RAIDZ, the data in the pool will be lost.
 For this reason, RAIDZ1 is not recommended for drives over 1 TB in size.